csoroz/CIPs/CIP-1694/README.md

 Each accepted governance action will be assigned a unique identifier (a.k.a. the **governance action ID**), consisting of the transaction hash that created it and the index within the transaction body that points to it.

+> ** Note: There can be no duplicate committee members - each pair of credentials in a committee must be unique.

 #### Protocol Parameter groups

-We have grouped the protocol parameter changes.
+We have grouped the protocol parameter changes by type.
 This allows different thresholds to be set for each group, and also supports separate votes.
 DReps may choose to abstain to vote on parameter changes that are outside of their field of expertise.
 The _network_,  _economic_ and _technical_ parameter groups collect existing protocol parameters that were introduced during the Shelley, Alonzo and Babbage eras.
 In addition, we introduce a new _governance_ group that is specific to the new governance parameters that will be introduced by CIP-1694.

 The **network group** consists of:
 * maximum block body size (`maxBBSize`)
 * maximum transaction size (`maxTxSize`)
 * maximum block header size (`maxBHSize`)
-* pool retirement maximum epoch (`eMax`)
-* desired number of pools (`nOpt`)
-* Plutus execution cost models (`costModels`)
 * maximum size of a serialized asset value (`maxValSize`)
-* maximum number of collateral inputs (`maxCollateralInputs`)
 * maximum script execution units in a single transaction (`maxTxExUnits`)
 * maximum script execution units in a single block (`maxBlockExUnits`)